Tried and tested, best and easiest way to cook the perfect rice every time! No more guessing game!

 To rinse or not to rinse?
 It all depends on you.

 Rinse, if you don’t like rice grains with all the starch in them or when you prefer the grains a bit more separate rather than clumpy.
-I don’t always rinse especially if pressed for time but I rinse when I can.

 On the other hand, the packed rice you see in the stores here in the US has been cleaned (no more husks or chaff) thereby eliminating the need for any extra rinsing unless you want to remove the starch.
 So it’s up to you.
 The key is, should you decide to rinse, to ensure that the rice is thoroughly drained after rinsing.